stim-ca/blog.timewelltech.ca/content/posts/vSphere-8.0-Install.md

 data                                 1,113.827       1,115.250
 ```

+VMWare's PowerCLI documentation can be found [here.](https://developer.vmware.com/docs/powercli/latest/products/vmwarevsphereandvsan/)

-Next Post I'll be copying ISO's and provisioning VMs for the home-lab
+Next Post I'll be copying ISO's and provisioning VMs for the home-lab.

 Thank you for reading!